 It is always hungry and will act as though you never feed it.
 Some dogs can suffer from skin allergies and develop recurring ear infections, and their diet can be a reason for this.

-You will need to make adjustments in your dog’s diet.
+You will need to make adjustments to your dog’s diet.
 You can give your dog supplements such as Omega-3 fish oils for a nice and shiny coat.

 How Much Exercise Does a Rhodesian Boxer Need?